 How Long Should a Natural Detox Last?

-Since your body is already an expert at detoxification on its own, it may just need a little boost of support from a well-balanced diet that includes some detox foods and ingredients.
-Adding these to your meal plan can support your natural detoxification pathways.
+Since your body is already an expert at detoxification on its own, it may just need a little boost of support from a well-balanced diet that includes detox foods and ingredients.
+Adding these to your meal plan will help support your natural detoxification pathways.

 1. Chlorella and Spirulina